What is a fisheye lens used for? A beginner’s guide on this ultra-wide glass in photography and film.

 But it wasn’t until 1935 when German inventors took Wood’s theory into action and shared this idea with the Japanese company, Nikon.
 In 1957, they introduced the world to its first fisheye lens ever made, and many other companies followed through.

 That was how the beauty of distorted photography became popular.

 How to Choose a Fisheye Lens?

-Just like any camera lens you can get on the photography market, fisheye lenses are a serious investment and you should choose yours carefully.
+Just like any other expensive photography gear, it is a serious investment and you should choose yours carefully.

 You already know that there are two main types that you can choose from:

 And this is the first thing you need to think about before making a purchase.

 Let’s recap: With a full frame fisheye lens, you will get an image with a diagonal view, filling the entire frame; while with a circular one you get a circle image with black edges.